ChromaticHQ/drupalorg-slack/README.md

 ## Example Trigger Request

-To trigger the app from outside of Slack, a POST request TK:
+To trigger the app from outside of Slack:

+1. Ensure `DEFAULT_CHANNEL_ID`, `SANDBOX_CHANNEL_ID`, and `ORG_TOKEN` are
+   configured as described above.
+1. Make a POST request with your token in the following format:

 ```bash
 curl --fail -X POST \